 Since then, Jaz has worked as 2nd AD for French auteur Quentin Dupieux, award-winning horror director Ryan Spindell and the pilot of a children’s show featuring dancing baked potatoes.

-Her real passion however, resides in the realm of Directing.
 Tired of waiting for opportunities to be thrown her way, Jaz raised 30K in a single month and made her own damn movie!
-Her directorial debut Ranger Danger, a hilarious horror/comedy about a naive park ranger’s supernatural experiences, is in post-production.
-For more information about Ranger Danger click HERE!
+Her directorial debut Ranger Danger, a hilarious horror/comedy about a naive park ranger’s supernatural experiences, premiered at Night of Shorts Night in 2021.